-On an annual basis, students and employees of the Helena College are notified of their requirement to notify the Acting Assistant Dean of Administrative Affairs or the Associate Dean of Academic & Student Affairs of any incident on campus that involves a significant emergency or dangerous situation.
+On an annual basis, students and employees of the Helena College are notified of their requirement to notify the Executive Director of Compliance & Financial Aid of any incident on campus that involves a significant emergency or dangerous situation.
 This threat may involve an immediate or ongoing to the health and safety of the college community.
-Additionally, in every classroom on both the Donaldson and Airport Campuses, a 'quick reference page' is available next to the telephone to assist should such a situation arise.
-When in doubt, students and faculty are encouraged to call 911 in all emergency situations.
+Additionally, in every classroom on both the Donaldson and Airport Campuses, a 'quick reference page' is available next to the telephone.
+When in doubt, students and faculty are encouraged to call 911 in all emergencies.

 In 2009, Helena College created the Safety Committee.
-This committee, comprised of representation from all constituent groups of the college, meets monthly to review College emergency process, discuss any incident or near-miss report and concerns regarding the safety of the College.
-The Emergency Action Plan and Crisis Protocol may be found through accessing the Helena College Website:
+This committee, comprised of representation from all constituent groups of the college, meets monthly to review College emergency process, discuss any incident or near miss report and concerns regarding the safety of the College.
+The Emergency Protocol Manual may be found through accessing the Helena College Website:

-http://helenacollege.edu/campus facilities/policiesprocedures/docs/102EmergencyActionPlanEmergencyProtocolPolicy.pdf
+http://helenacollege.edu/campus_facilities/policiesprocedures/docs/CurrentPolicies/100.2---Emergency-Action-Plan-and-Crisis-Protocol-Policy.pdf

 Helena College is committed to providing the best possible learning and working environment that is free of discrimination, harassment and/or sexual violence.
 By establishing a Behavioral Assessment Team (BAT), formal lines of communication will be clear and efforts will be strengthened during heightened security threats at all college campuses and sites.
 The BAT will provide a college-wide, integrated approach to addressing extraordinary discipline and/or safety issues on campus.
-The ongoing development and coordination of a team of Helena College administrators to address crisis intervention situations will ultimately reinforce the college's overall safety and security infrastructure and can be found at www.helenacollege.edu.
+The ongoing development and coordination of a team of Helena College administrators to address crisis intervention situations will ultimately reinforce the college's overall safety and security infrastructure